markovandooren/chameleon/README.md

 - Signature: a 'name' of a declaration.
 - Namespace: the namespace of a declaration.
 Think of the package structure of Java, or the namespace structur of C#
 - Document: containers of model descriptions.
 This is usually a file.
-- InputSource: an object that loads a single document
+- DocumentLoader: an object that loads a single document
 - DocumentScanner: an object that scans a resource (a .jar file, a directory, a database,...) and creates document loaders for the documents that were found.
 - View: a part of a project that uses a particular language.
 - Project: a collection of views.
 For now, multiple are not supported well enough.
 Cross-language lookup support is not yet provided out of the box.